khayo254/AirBnB_clone/README.md

 ## Contributing
 We welcome contributions to the HBNB project!
 If you find any bugs, have suggestions for improvements, or want to add new features, please feel free to submit a pull request.
 Make sure to follow the coding style guidelines and include relevant tests for your changes.

 We hope you enjoy working on the HBNB project and find it a valuable learning experience.
-Happy coding!
+Happy coding!!!